 The class is laid out cyclically.
 We cover the same stories during the same time each year so that the children potentially hear it three times.
 During the summer months, we currently alternate through two groups of characters – Old Testament and Prophets.

-The children meet upstairs in the south end of Fellowship Hall, in the Children’s Library, at 9:45, or whenever early service lets out.
-At approximately 9:50, we move next door to the Godly Play room for class, where they will also be picked up promptly when the bell rings.
+The children meet upstairs in the Children’s Library in room 205 (second floor of the Fellowship Hall) at 8:45.
+At approximately 8:50, we move next door to the Godly Play room for class, where they will also be picked up promptly when the bell rings.

 Due to the nature of the class, we ask that anyone arriving late quietly join the circle to cause as little interruption to the class as possible.